 - Action OS-2.1 Offsets for Agricultural Land Conversion.
-Create and adopt an agricultural preservation program to address the conversion of land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance within the City Limits and Sphere of Influence to nonagricultural uses. (new) - Action OS-2.2 Agricultural Buffer Ordinance.
+Require the creation and adoption of an agricultural preservation program to address the conversion of land classified as Prime Farmland, Unique Farmland, or Farmland of Statewide Importance in the City Limits and Sphere of Influence to nonagricultural uses. (new) - Action OS-2.2 Agricultural Buffer Ordinance.
 Adopt a zoning program that requires developers of new projects adjoining agricultural land to provide, fund, and maintain a 200-foot buffer to ensure that agricultural practices will not be adversely affected. (new)

-(1) The ordinance shall include agricultural buffer guidelines, including, but not limited to, the following:
+The ordinance shall include agricultural buffer guidelines, including, but not limited to, the following: